Latin conjugation: Third conjugation -iō verbs

+There are various verbs that display variation between third conjugation iō-forms and fourth conjugation endings, such as orior ("to arise, be born"), for which both the third conjugation form oritur and the fourth conjugation form orīrī are attested.

 Fourth conjugation

 The fourth conjugation is characterized by the vowel ī and can be recognized by the -īre ending of the present active infinitive.
 Deponent verbs have the infinitive -īrī: